 #8 If I am applying for an H or L (individual) or R visa, my prior visa in the same class is still valid or expired within the last 12 months.

 - If I am applying for any other class of visa, my prior visa in the same class is still valid or expired within the last 12 months.

 - Note: Blanket L1 visa applicants do not qualify for the Interview Waiver, but Blanket L2 spouses are eligible.

-- If I am applying for an F visa, am continuing as student at same school for which my previous visa was issued.
+- If I am applying for an F visa, I am continuing as a student at the same school for which my previous visa was issued.

 Note: Children under 14 must submit a photocopy of both parent’s passport biographic information and valid U.S. visa page.

 Your answer should be ‘YES’ to both questions: